litmuschaos/litmus-docs/website/docs/litmus-installation.md

   ​
 - Persistent volume of 20GB
   ​
   Recommend to have a Persistent volume(PV) of 20GB, You can start with 1GB for test purposes as well.
 This PV is used as persistent storage to store the chaos config and chaos-metrics in the Portal.
-By default litmus install would use the default storage class to allocate the PV.
+By default, litmus install would use the default storage class to allocate the PV.
 Provide this value

 - Helm3 or Kubectl

 ## Installation

-Installation of Litmus can be done using either of below methods
+Installation of Litmus can be done using either of the below methods
 -  [Helm3](#helm_install) chart or
 -  [Kubectl](#kubectl_install) yaml spec file

 ### Installation Steps

-The helm chart will install all the CRDs, required service account configuration, and chaos control plane.
+The helm chart will install all the required service account configuration and chaos control plane.

 The following steps will help you install litmus via helm.